fossasia/susi_server/docs/eclipseSetup.md

 You can use Eclipse to download the susi_server from the `git url` in Step 4, Instead of choosing `Local Repository` choose `Remote URL` and use the git link `https://github.com/fossasia/susi_server.git` and follow the rest of the instructions

+#Setup Buildship Plugin for Eclipse

+- Download and Install from https://gradle.org/eclipse/

-# Using the Ant File
+# Using the Gradle File
 1. Choose `File > New > Project`
-2. Choose `Java > Java Project from existing ant file`
+2. Choose `Java > Java Project from existing gradle file`
 3. Navigate to the local copy of the repository and use the build file to open up `susi_server`